jazonshou/jazonshou.github.io/index.md

 I'm interested in the applications of Computer Science within robotics and embodied AI.
 I have experience with embedded systems, object-oriented programming, and application development from various projects, extracurriculars, and coursework.
+Check out my [projects](projects) for more information!